flojug/bibicode/README.md

 KaKoPuPaFiFoMuXuLiNiDaKuVoVuKoBoBuVaMuZuZu
 ```

-A prefix can be used for representing the output number :
+A prefix can be used to tag the output number :

 ```shell
 $ cat ./examples/hex.json